 -

-You will need to record and upload a 1-2min video outlining why you are interested in taking this subject.
-Video recording can be done using any recording devices/platforms including mobile phone, Zoom, or Interview360.
+You will need to record and upload a 1-minute video outlining why you are interested in taking this subject.
+Video recording can be done using Interview360.

 Instructions on submitting your recording will be provided upon joining our online Sonia Placement Group.